 It meets the industry’s best practices, and you can rest assured that Leadpages is as secure as it gets.

 While Leadpages takes every precaution to ensure your data is secure, you also need to exercise caution.
 For example, if you’re inserting a new HTML code into the backend, ensure it is safe and HTTP encrypted.
 You will be vulnerable to phishing and malware attacks if it’s not.

 Also, be cautious if you decide to tweak the code for customization.

-The only reason I scored Leadpages’ tech support a 3.5/5 is the lack of accessibility to different support channels.
+Leadpages boasts one of the fastest and most seamless tech support teams in the business.
+However, I was disappointed that not all support channels are available on all of its pricing plans.
 Otherwise, this lead page generator has one of the very best teams in the industry.
 I can vouch for the reliability and speediness of the support team’s response.